CHERYL BROYLES' INSPIRATIONAL GBM BRAIN TUMOR SURVIVOR STORY

 I was told I had less than a year to live.
 At that time, chemo and radiation possibly added only three months of life.
-The chemo sounded like it did more damage than good, so I decided not to take it (Temodar was not available at that time).
+The chemo at that time sounded like it did more damage than good, so I decided not to take it (Temodar was not available at that time).
 I went ahead with 6 weeks of radiation, but chose to hold off on the chemo.

-I decided I wanted to do everything I could to boost my own immune system!
-My good cells outnumbered my bad cancer cells!
+I was determined to do everything I could to boost my own immune system!
+My good cells outnumbered the bad cancer cells!
 I started eating organic foods, eating lots of veggies and fruits, no junk foods or sugars.
 I started exercising 5 days a week 40 minutes, sleeping 8 hours each night, simplifying life and reducing stress.
 I started taking many herbal supplements and vitamins.
 And most of all, I gave everything over to God.

 Life was wonderful and I enjoyed each second.
 In 2004 I wanted to celebrate surviving the GBM for 4 years and decided to climb Mt.
-Shasta, a 14,167 foot elevation mountain.
+Shasta, a 14,167 foot elevation mountain in northern California.
 I made it to the peak!
 Then two weeks later my MRI showed the GBM was back, in the same location as before.
 This time I went into “awake” surgery, so they could map out my brain, avoiding damage to my language.
 They were able to remove the whole tumor, the size of a grape.
-Then I went onto the Temodar chemo, 5/23 schedule, 330mg.
+Then I went onto the Temodar chemo, the 5/23 schedule, dose of 330mg.
 I stayed on it for about 1.5 years; then went off because my blood counts were getting lower and I wanted a break.

 At that point my two boys were 5 and 8 years old, and I was happy to be alive.
 I looked and felt healthy and no one would guess I had been through 2 brain surgeries, radiation and chemo.
 Our family had so much fun camping, backpacking, mountain bike riding, and enjoying the outdoors!